Swiss chalet

 outdoor beer garden

 Although not specifically Swiss, one of the major draws of New Glarus is the New Glarus Brewing Company.
 The New Glarus Brewing Company makes one of the most famous, if not THE most famous, craft beers in Wisconsin: Spotted Cow.
-This is the beer that everyone brings to their Wisconsin friends who live out of state when they go and visit them.
+This is the beer that everyone brings to their Wisconsin friends who live out of state when they go and visit them because it’s only sold in Wisconsin.

 New Glarus Brewing recently built a new brewery on a hill just under two miles out of town.
 They give tours, conduct tastings and have a beer garden in their Harry-Potter-meets-medieval-Europe themed brewery.
 The beer garden is a great place to enjoy a cold one and to take in the beautiful view of the surrounding hills.